The 3 Ways to Vote in Florida

-• Voters must vote in the correct Precinct/Polling Location for their current residence.
-Voters can look up their precinct here.
+• You must vote in the correct Precinct/Polling Location for your current residence.
+You can look up your precinct here.

-• Voters must present valid (non-expired) photo and signature identification.
-Voters can use one ID for photo and another ID for signature, if necessary.
-Address on ID does not need to match address on voter registration.
+• You must present valid (non-expired) photo and signature identification.
+You can use one ID for photo and another ID for signature, if necessary.
+If you are using an ID that has an address on it, note that the address on the ID does not need to match the address on your voter registration.

-• There are 12 acceptable forms of ID:
+• There are 12 acceptable forms of voter ID in Florida:

 • Florida driver license